Jittu77/chat-app/README.md

 # Logging

-All events are logged in:
+All events are stored in a text file.

 ```
 audit_event.txt